PeishiJiang/KIM/paper/paper.md

 ---

 # Summary
 We present a Knowledge-Informed Mapping toolkit in Python programming language, named KIM, to optimize the development of the mapping $ƒ$ from a vector of inputs $\mathbf{X}$ to a vector of outputs $\mathbf{Y}$.
 KIM builds on the methodology development of deep learning-based inverse mapping in @Jiang:2023 and @Wang:2025.
-It involves two key procedures: (1) an exploratory data analysis to identify the dependency between $\mathbf{X}$ and $\mathbf{Y}$ to filter out both insignificant and redundant inputs through global sensitivity analysis and conditional independence testing; and (2) ensemble learning of $ƒ$ using neural networks to account for its structural uncertainty.
+It involves two key procedures: (1) an exploratory data analysis using information theory to identify the dependency between $\mathbf{X}$ and $\mathbf{Y}$ and filter out both insignificant and redundant inputs through global sensitivity analysis and conditional independence testing; and (2) ensemble learning of $ƒ$ using neural networks to account for its structural uncertainty.
 KIM offers a preliminary understanding of data interdependencies while optimizing the training step with uncertainty accounted for.
 We demonstrate the applications of KIM through three use cases.
 The first two adopt KIM to develop inverse mappings for learning the parameters of an integrated hydrological model and a large eddy simulation cloud model.
 The third case establishes a forward mapping that predicts ecosystem-scale evapotranspiration from observed ambient conditions and atmospheric forcings.
 We expect this toolkit will be helpful to glue the model data integration for Earth science applications.

 # Statement of need